 “As a purchaser, you should ensure that you have not already been credited the new housing rebate by your builder as part of your purchase and sale agreement,” the release said.

-Eligible renovation expenses may be claimed for renos made for greater accessibility or functionality.
+a housing rebate for some of the GST/HST may be claimed for renos made for greater accessibility or functionality.
 To qualify, a taxpayer must be age 65 or older at the end of 2021, or eligible for the disability tax credit (or be an eligible individual).

 Taxpayers who sold a property last year must report the sale, even if the sale was a principal residence.
 To claim the principal residence exemption, taxpayers must report the disposition and designation of a qualifying property as their principal residence on their tax returns.